koswald/VBScript/ReadMe.md

 ##### Installation

-Clone the repo and double-click the Setup.vbs file.
+Clone the repo and double-click the Setup.bat file.
 This will register the required Windows Script Component file (.wsc) used to manage dependencies.
 You will be prompted to elevate privileges.

 ##### Examples